KhioneusNevula/MagicUniversity/README.md

 though perhaps a few Characters will have Avatars that do not function like this, e.g. something like a sentient personification of the University's walls, or ghosts.

 Characters' minds are composed of Needs, Feelings, Thoughts, Actions, Memories, and Personality Traits.
 (NFTAMP).
 Personality Traits are created into the Character.
 Needs are uncreated and change by the Environment.
-The Environment can produce Thoughts.
+The Environment can produce Thoughts and Feelings.
 Needs can produce Feelings.
+Various mental circumstances can produce Feelings.
 Thoughts can produce Feelings, and Feelings can produce new Thoughts.
 Thoughts can produce Memories, and Memories can produce Thoughts.
 Thoughts can produce Actions.
 Memories can change Personality Traits.

 ### Needs
 Needs are basic inherent things the Character keeps track of and which produce Feelings.
 They are scalar values from 0 to 100.
 As they get lower, they increase certain Feelings.
 Some Needs are listed as Mortal, meaning a Character will prioritize them far more than other Needs.
 Non-mortal Needs can be affected by Personality Traits, which may decrease or increase their thresholds for making Feelings.